grzegorzpapaj/graphql-dictionary-api/README.md

 ## Example Mutations and Queries

-When running update queries provide a version which is accessible by running a query beforehand.
+When running update queries, provide a version which is accessible by running a query beforehand.
 This ensures optimistic concurrency control.
+Deletion is configured to CASCADE, meaning that when a record is deleted, all dependent records will also be removed.

 ### Polish Words
-Adding a polish word:
+Adding a Polish word:

 ```graph
 mutation addPolishWordMutation{